ubiquity/.github/sync-template-cli/README.md

-# Ubiquity XP

-A toolset to calculate GitHub user XP using Supabase and GitHub API data.

-## xp-cli
+# Fix Merge Conflicts Tool

+A script to fix merge conflicts using AI.

-### Setup
+## Setup

 1. **Install Dependencies**: